erichcervantez/angular-google-maps-example/README.md

 # angular-google-maps-example
-A quick, one page example of an Angular-Google-Maps example application
+A quick, one page bare-bones example of an Angular-Google-Maps example application.

 I found it initially difficult to get a quick example of the Angular-Google-Maps project (http://angular-ui.github.io/angular-google-maps) up and running locally so after a few unsuccessful tries, I got something to work.